What’s new in your life? If things have changed since you last applied for credit, your eligibility might have improved.

 Your income being higher could improve your likelihood of being approved for credit, assuming your expenditure hasn't changed.
 This is because having a higher income increases your affordability – in other words, it looks like you can afford to take on more debt.

-How much you earn isn’t something that appears on your credit report, but it’s often something banks and credit lenders will ask you when you go on to apply for a credit card.
+How much you earn isn’t something that appears on your credit report, but it’s often something banks and credit lenders will ask you when you go on to apply for a loan or credit card.

 2. Six years have passed